Airren/airren.github.io/content/sdewan/SGX-HSM.md

 What is Cloud Hardware Security Module(HSM)?

-A hardware security module(HSM) is a computing device that processes cryptographic operations and provides secure storage for cryptographic keys.
+A hardware security module(HSM) is a computing device that **processes cryptographic operations** and **provides secure storage for cryptographic keys.**

 AWS Cloud HSM is a cloud-based hardware security module (HSM) that enables you to genereate and use you own encryption keys.

 Cloud HSM is a compliant with FIPS 140-2 level 3 (The Federal Information Processing Stanard Publication 140-2)

-It autonates administrative tasks like hardware provisioning, sofeware pathcing, high-availability, and backups
+It automates administrative tasks like hardware provisioning, sofeware pathcing, high-availability, and backups